ChristinaLK/blog/content/pull-requests-magic.md

 $ git merge master
 ~~~

 This will likely generate a conflict.
 Resolve the conflict.
+Your
+development branch is now updated.

-### Alternatively (for smallish)
+### Alternatively (again for smallish changes)

 Rebase your old branch onto the tip of the main branch.
 This essentially takes
 your branch and "replants" it on the most current version of `master`.